-The Bone Plate System including Locking Plates, Anatomical Plates, Straight Plates, Mini Plates, and DHS/DCS plate are designed to provide fixation for fractures, fusions or osteotomies.
+The Bone Plate System including Locking Plates, Non-locking Plates, and Mini plates are designed to provide fixation for fractures, fusions or osteotomies.
 In general, these plates are indicated for fractures requiring additional stability.

 Indications include:

 Locking plates are indicated for: